nmcl/C--SIM/README.md

 - classes allow "non-causal" events, such as interrupts, to be handled.
 - various statistical gathering routines, such as histogram and variance classes.

-The system also comes with complete examples and test routines which illustrate many of the issues raised in using the simulation package.
+The system also comes with complete examples and tests which illustrate many of the issues raised in using the simulation package.
 It is used by many commercial and academic organisations.

 The co-routine facility of Simula is implemented by operating system thread packages, such as pthreads.
 Classes are provided for various random number distributions.